mcharouk/aws/Certification/sysops.md

 * To aggregate EC2 instances metrics, it is necessary to activate detailed monitoring

+* Amazon-issued certificate cannot be installed in EC2.
+Third party certificates must be installed to have an end-to-end SSL workload

 ## Termination policy

 * termination protection is not possible on Spot instances
 * does not prevent ASG from terminating an instance
 * use instance protection instead to prevent ASG to scale-in
+* When the attribute InstanceInitiatedShutdownBehavior is set, the instance can initiate its shutdown event if termination has been set

 # ALB